skip to main content

 Ōhiti Road was hit hard by Cyclone Gabrielle.
 While most homes in the area avoided formal Section 72 notices, they were flagged as high risk for future flooding.
 A stopbank is the best option to provide targeted, reliable protection.
 It will give Category 2C properties 1:100-year flood protection and, just as crucially, buy time for safe evacuation in larger events.

-Construction is set to begin in October 2025, once final designs are confirmed and consents secured.
+Construction is scheduled to start in November 2025, once final designs are confirmed and consents secured.
 Major works are likely to take six to eight months, wrapping up mid-2026.
-Some early enabling works, including stream maintenance, are already underway.
+Some stream works and erosion protection are already complete.

 Project progress